 The Quick Net Pay Summary looks like this:

-Next comes a Clay, Rock, Coal model with 3 mineral volumes calculated from RHOB and GR endpoints selected in the RHOB vs GR User Defined Plot... or the Density-GR... plot shown above in Section IV: Plots Menu.
-For each coal SCF*10^3 is posted at the left edge of Track 4 and coal thickness (Thick) at the right edge.
+Next comes a Clay Rock Coal... model with 3 mineral volumes calculated from RHOB and GR endpoints selected in the RHOB vs. GR User Defined Plot... or the Density-GR... plot shown above in Section IV: Plots Menu.
+SCF*10^3 is posted at the left edge of Track 4 and coal thickness (Thick) at the right edge for each coal.

-The Quick Coal Net Pay Summary looks like this with a hypothetical Scf/ton relationship to RHOB:
+The Eval/Quick Coal Gas Net Pay... summary looks like this with the hypothetical Scf/ton relationship to RHOB:

 Depth increment = 0.5000 feet.